yuqiii-wang/KnowledgeNotes/db/sql/db_basics.md

 A transaction is a group of SQL queries that are treated atomically, as a single unit of work.
-If the database engine can apply the entire group of queries to a database, it does so, but if any of them can’t be done because of a crash or other reason, none of them is applied.
-It’s all or nothing.
+If the database engine can apply the entire group of queries to a database, it does so, but if any of them can't be done because of a crash or other reason, none of them is applied.
+It's all or nothing.

 A transaction must satisfy a *ACID test*: